-(1) Establish, promote and maintain a public information program on Vietnam herbicides.
-Such program shall be coordinated with the Department of Military Affairs and the Governor's Outreach and Assistance Centers and shall include, but may not be limited to, assistance in the commission's efforts to contact veterans who were exposed to the herbicide containing dioxin.

-(2) Establish, maintain and promote a reporting process for veterans who were exposed to herbicides, defoliants and other causative agents, including Agent Orange.

-(3) Maintain a central data bank within the department for information collected on the health effects of exposure to Vietnam herbicides and for the cataloguing of existing scientific and medical literature on the health effects of this exposure.

-(4) Initiate education for health professionals to assist them in understanding the potential risks and state-of-art knowledge with regard to detection, diagnosis and treatment of acute and chronic symptoms associated with Vietnam herbicides exposure.
-The education component should utilize existing resources, such as the informational films prepared by the Veterans Administration, whenever possible.
+- (1) Establish, promote and maintain a public information program on Vietnam herbicides.
+Such program shall be coordinated with the Department of Military Affairs and the Governor's Outreach and Assistance Centers and shall include, but may not be limited to, assistance in the commission's efforts to contact veterans who were exposed to the herbicide containing dioxin. - (2) Establish, maintain and promote a reporting process for veterans who were exposed to herbicides, defoliants and other causative agents, including Agent Orange. - (3) Maintain a central data bank within the department for information collected on the health effects of exposure to Vietnam herbicides and for the cataloguing of existing scientific and medical literature on the health effects of this exposure. - (4) Initiate education for health professionals to assist them in understanding the potential risks and state-of-art knowledge with regard to detection, diagnosis and treatment of acute and chronic symptoms associated with Vietnam herbicides exposure.
+The education component should utilize existing resources, such as the informational films prepared by the Veterans Administration, whenever possible. - (5) Initiate an epidemiological study or studies of the health effects of exposure to herbicides, defoliants and other causative agents, including Agent Orange.